400 micrograms/12 micrograms/inhalation, inhalation powder.

 Budesonide is a glucocorticosteroid which when inhaled has a dose-dependent anti-inflammatory action in the airways, resulting in reduced symptoms and fewer asthma exacerbations.
 Inhaled budesonide has less severe adverse effects than systemic corticosteroids.
 The exact mechanism responsible for the anti-inflammatory effect of glucocorticosteroids is unknown.

 Formoterol is a selective β2

 adrenoceptor agonist that when inhaled results in rapid and long-acting relaxation of bronchial smooth muscle in patients with reversible airways obstruction.
 The bronchodilating effect is dose-dependent, with an onset of effect within 1-3 minutes.
 The duration of effect is at least 12 hours after a single dose.

 Clinical studies in adults have shown that the addition of formoterol to budesonide improved asthma symptoms and lung function, and reduced exacerbations.

 In two 12-week studies, the effect on lung function of budesonide/formoterol was equal to that of the free combination of budesonide and formoterol, and exceeded that of budesonide alone.
 All treatment arms used a short-acting β2

 adrenoceptor agonist as needed.
 There was no sign of attenuation of the anti-asthmatic effect over time.

-In two 12-month studies, the effect on lung function and the rate of exacerbation (defined as courses of oral steroids and/or course of antibiotics and/or hospitalisations) in patients with severe COPD was evaluated.
-Median FEV1
+In two 12-month studies, the effect on lung function and the rate of exacerbation (defined as courses of oral steroids and/or course of antibiotics and/or hospitalisations) in patients with moderate to severe COPD was evaluated.
+The inclusion criteria for both studies was pre-bronchodilator FEV1

 budesonide/formoterol was not superior to treatment with formoterol alone.